longzheng/open-dynamic-export/README.md

     ],
     "inverterControl": true, // (true/false) optional: whether the inverters should be controlled based on limits, turn off to simulate
     "meter": {
-        "type": "sunspec", // ('sunspec') required: the type of meter "ip": "192.168.1.6", // (string) required: the IP address of the meter "port": 502, // (number) required: the SunSpec Modbus TCP port of the meter "unitId": 240 // (number) required: the SunSpec unit ID of the meter
+        "type": "sunspec", // (string) required: the type of meter "ip": "192.168.1.6", // (string) required: the IP address of the meter "port": 502, // (number) required: the SunSpec Modbus TCP port of the meter "unitId": 240 // (number) required: the SunSpec unit ID of the meter